Overtime and comp-time policy

 $29.77 GS-10, Step 1 hourly pay x 1.5 overtime pay bonus = $44.66 overtime pay rate

 $71.28 hourly pay is greater, so we use that rate without a multiplier.

 $71.28 overtime pay rate x 8 hours = $570.24

 Total compensation for the pay period = $5,702.40 + $570.24 = $6,272.64

 Now compare that to the maximum earning limitation:

-In this example, the employee is not eligible for 8 hours of comp-time because that would exceed the maximum earning limitation amount by $66.70.
-The employee would be eligible for 7 hours or less of comp-time, however.
+In this example, the employee is eligible for 8 hours of comp-time because that would not exceed the maximum earning limitation amount.